 (2) No retailer or wholesale purchaser-consumer may dispense, offer for sale, sell, or store, for use during the control period, gasoline that contains less than 2.7 percent oxygen by weight in a control area when supplied by a CAR using the Per Gallon Oxygen Content Standard or less than 2.0 percent oxygen by weight in a control area when supplied by a CAR using the Average Oxygen Content Standard.

-(3) No person may operate as, or claim to be a CAR or blender CAR unless that person is registered by the Department under OAR 340-252-0180.
+(3) No person may operate as, or claim to be a CAR or blender CAR unless that person is registered by DEQ under OAR 340-252-0180.
 No CAR or blender CAR may offer for sale, store, sell or dispense gasoline to any person who is not registered as a CAR for use in a control area, unless:

 (a) The oxygen content of the gasoline during the control period or averaging period meets the standard set in OAR 340-258-0140 or 340-258-0150, and 340-258-0160, as applicable; and